A135Y/my-recipe/README.md

 Recipe Sharing Platform

-The Recipe Sharing Platform is a full-stack web application that allows users to browse, share, and save recipes.
-The application is built using React, Node.js, Express, PostgreSQL, and Azure.
-It also includes machine learning features that provide personalized recipe recommendations based on user behavior.

-Features
 Browse recipes by category, cuisine, or dietary preference Search for recipes by keyword
 Create and share your own recipes